 The creative canvas

-This is the space on which you can bring your brand to life.
-For most it is simply their media assets (logo, ads, and the like).
+This is the space in which you can bring your brand to life.
+For most, it is simply their media assets (logo, ads, and the like).
 But for the best, it is their whole company, guts and all.
 You should endeavour to map it by making a list of all the different “parts” of your organisation which you could creatively spin, and then going through them one by one and “brandifying” them in line with your strategy.
-This is how you create a business which is truly remarkable and juicy in its space.
+This is how you create a business that is truly remarkable and juicy in its space.

 The strategy paradox